Check (pattern): History

-The incorporation of the checkerboard pattern in man-made objects has no definitive origin as the pattern has existed in assorted forms with multiple variations across continents and time periods.
+The incorporation of the checkerboard pattern in human-made objects has no definitive origin as the pattern has existed in assorted forms with multiple variations across continents and time periods.
 There are few known instances of its import into the regions and cultures in which it is featured.
 Its design and incorporation by humans into pattern-making and weaving precedes its common etymological characterisation and derivation from the word shah in chess; the language conventions from which the contemporary English word 'check' is extracted are younger than some appearances of the pattern or its variations.
 Human uses for check predate its notable usage on the checkerboard in the board game chess, which was developed in its chaturanga iteration in the late 6th or early 7th century AD.
-This is illustrated by the comparative age of weaving which creates a checkered pattern as a byproduct of its process, as weaving is estimated to have originated in the neolithic period or approximately 10000 BC.
+This is illustrated by the comparative age of weaving which creates a checkered pattern as a byproduct of its process, as weaving is estimated to have originated in the Neolithic period or approximately 10000 BC.
 Weavers have long produced checked patterns, but fashion trends and its level of ubiquitousness vary over time.
 Check's variant tartan appears on the 3000-year-old mummy the Cherchen Man.
 The checkerboard pattern has also been identified in Bronze Age pottery and ancient Roman architecture.

 Check may not have a single foundation specific to a practice, region or type of material because it appears within nature and thus can be imitated and adapted.
 The checkered garter snake, chequered skipper and cleridae, commonly known as checkered beetles exemplify natural occurrences of the pattern which have emerged without human interference or stimuli.
 Check appears in architecture as checkerwork (also chequer-work or diapering): a laying of bricks or tiles of two different materials or colours in an arrangement that, when finished, resembles the checkered pattern.
 This design was popularly used across England and in nearby regions in parish churches and small houses following the 16th-century Reformation.
 Notable instances of its usage in England includes its appearance on the exterior of Hiorne Tower and above the windows in Westminster Hall.